Presidente Hayes Department: Health and education

 The region has 96 institutions of elementary education, 192 of basic education and 29 of high school education.

 There are 38 hospitals and health care centers.

 Flag

 The flag of Presidente Hayes Department.

 The flag of the state is a simple green and white triband.
 Originally, the department's flag was a white flag with a green border and two diagonal stripes from the top-right and top-left corners touching a coat of arms design, but at some point it was replaced with the current one.
-However, at some point, it was changed back to the original flag.